AguaClara/Textbook/Sedimentation/Sed_Design.rst

 We can see that there are five parameters which will impact each other in our design :math:`\bar v_{z_{Plate}}, \bar v_{c}, L, S`, and :math:`\alpha`.
 AguaClara plants typically use constants for :math:`\bar v_{z_{Plate}}, \bar v_{c}, S`, and :math:`\alpha`, leaving :math:`L` to be calculated.
 More information is found in the section on :ref:`plate settler design <heading_Sed_Tank_Plate_Settler_Design>`.

-3) Velocity and flow entering the plate settlers
+3) Velocity and Flow Entering the Plate Settlers
 ------------------------------------------------------------

 The 'active' sedimentation zone refers to the area of the tank in which water can flow through the plate settlers where: